httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Why Use an End-to-End Header Field? {#header-field-rationale}

-In contrast to the prioritization scheme of HTTP/2 that uses a hop-by-hop frame, the Priority header field is defined as end-to-end.
+In contrast to the prioritization scheme of HTTP/2, which uses a hop-by-hop frame, the Priority header field is defined as "end-to-end".

 The way that a client processes a response is a property associated with the client generating that request, not that of an intermediary.
 Therefore, it is